viktorfreire/nut-upsd/README.md

 This is the password for the upsmon user.

+### ADMIN_USER

+*Default vaue*: `admin`

+This is the username used for administration.

+### ADMIN_PASSWORD

+*Default vaue*: `adminSecret`

+This is the password for the admin user.

 ### SHUTDOWN_CMD

 *Default vaue*: `echo 'System shutdown not configured!'`

 This is the command upsmon will run when the system needs to be brought down.
 The command will be run from inside the container.
+Can also be provided the location of the script that it's intended to be executed when the UPS is running low battery lvl.